Canon G1 X Mark II vs Sony A7 III

 |Canon G1 X Mark II||Y||stereo||mono||-||-||mini||2.0||Y||Y||-|

 |Olympus Stylus 1||Y||stereo||mono||-||-||micro||2.0||Y||-||-|

 |Sony A7R IV||Y||stereo||mono||Y||Y||micro||3.1||Y||Y||Y|

 |Sony A7R III||Y||stereo||mono||Y||Y||micro||3.1||Y||Y||Y|

 It is notable that the A7 III has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G1X Mark II does not feature such a mic input.

-Both the G1X Mark II and the A7 III are recent models that are part of the current product line-up.
-The G1X Mark II replaced the earlier Canon G1 X, while the A7 III followed on from the Sony A7 II.
+The A7 III is a recent model that features in the current product line-up of Sony.
+In contrast, the G1X Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G1X Mark II was succeeded by the Canon G1 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is the Canon G1 X Mark II better than the Sony A7 III or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.